award

 • Reporting of a company’s violation of laws to an outside source such as a law enforcement agency, body of government authority, or employee of the company who, such as an HR representative, who can work to correct the violation.

 To have a claim of discrimination in a wrongful termination case, an employee must be able to show that discrimination was a determining factor in their dismissal.
-Even if the discriminatory reasons were only one of the many factors that led to the dismissal, and the other factors were legitimate, an employee may still have a case for discriminatory wrongful termination.
+Even if the discriminatory reason was only one of many factors that led to the dismissal, and the other factors were legitimate, an employee may still have a case for wrongful termination based on discrimination.

 • Race